andornaut/ansible-role-base/README.md

 # ansible-role-base

-Base packages and configurations for Ubuntu
+Base packages and configurations for Ubuntu.

 ## Variables